Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 A non-empty cube contains players.
 Depending on the map mode, whether the player has stellar system or spaceship, and whether the player is a top-level independent leader, players many look differently on the world map.
 You can click the player to select it as the primary selected player, surrounded by green circle.
-If you already have a primary selected player, Selecting other players create a red circle around the player.
+If you already have a primary selected player, selecting other players create a red circle around the player.
 You can click the player again to unselect it.

 ### Top bar